allisnulll/dotfiles/README.md

 # .dotfiles
-These are the dotfiles stowed on my *Thinkpad T480s* laptop.
+These are the dotfiles stowed on my Desktop & *Thinkpad T480s* Laptop

 ---
 I am running **Arch Linux** with the following technologies: